Jaboloiaon12/FastDistance/README.md

 Welcome to FastDistance!
 This is a speedy little Python tool that calculates the total difference between two big lists of numbers.
-It’s built to handle huge datasets (think millions of numbers) without slowing down, thanks to some clever tricks with NumPy and parallel processing.
+Thanks to some clever tricks with NumPy and parallel processing, it’s built to handle huge datasets (think millions of numbers) without slowing down.

 What It Does
 Imagine you’ve got two giant lists of numbers, and you want to know how far apart they are when lined up in order.
 FastDistance sorts both lists lightning-fast and adds up the absolute differences between them.
 Simple, but super quick!